Welcome!

 All three programs had a common goal -- Help government program managers within DHS and across the U.S. Government, easily connect with the public and private sector U.S. and international research and development expertise and resources, needed to enhance the security and trustworthiness of their programs.

-Currently, I am the Technical Director of the DHS S&T Silicon Valley Innovation Program (SVIP), which works with innovation communities across the nation and around the world to adapt, develop and harness cutting-edge technologies and capabilities that are commercially sustainable while simultaneously meeting government needs.
+I then became the first Technical Director of the DHS S&T Silicon Valley Innovation Program (SVIP), which works with innovation communities across the nation and around the world to adapt, develop and harness cutting-edge technologies and capabilities that are commercially sustainable while simultaneously meeting government needs.

 I continue to struggle with answering the question my daughter asked me back then, but it keeps getting easier every day!